 The success of a B2B SEO campaign relies on how you create content for the buyer’s journey.
 Potential customers will have many questions.
 You need to answer these questions to convert your visitors to paying customers.

-We’re not going to discuss about sales funnel here though it’s important for your overall business.
+We’re not going to discuss on sales funnel here though it’s important for your overall business.
 We will focus more on how to provide what your customers are looking for that eventually help you generate more organic search traffic.

 Optimizing your product category